EMERGENCY SERVICE

 Housing Age

-Primarily 1950s-1980s suburban builds; older pre-war homes in Williamsville and Snyder
+Primarily 1950s-1980s suburban builds; older pre-war homes in Snyder and Eggertsville

 Common Excavation Challenges